Colombia operates under the Hague Convention on intercountry adoption.

 Hague Convention information

-The Convention requires Colombia to attempt to place a child with a family in Colombia before determining a child is eligible for intercountry adoption.
-In addition, in October 2012, the Instituto Colombiano Bienestar Familiar (ICBF) announced revised procedures for determining a child’s eligibility for intercountry adoption.
+The central authority in Colombia is the Instituto Colombiano Bienestar Familiar (ICBF).
+The Hague Convention requires Colombia to attempt to place a child with a family in Colombia before determining a child is eligible for intercountry adoption.
+In addition, in October 2012, ICBF announced revised procedures for determining a child’s eligibility for intercountry adoption.
 The new procedures, called ‘re-establishment of rights’, are designed to ensure that ICBF has fully considered the opportunities for placement with biological and extended families, before placing a child for domestic or intercountry adoption.
-The central authority in Colombia is the Instituto Colombiano Bienestar Familiar (ICBF).

 Who can adopt?